 What is Infinite Scroll?

-This is especially important for users who use mobile devices, where scrolling is more intuitive for the device.
-A pagination number bar is simply too small to properly click on a mobile device.
+This is especially important for users who use mobile devices or mobile apps, where scrolling is more intuitive.
+A numbered bar is simply too small to properly click on mobile.

-(Social media sites tend to have infinite scroll to accommodate mobile usability.)
+(Social media sites tend to have infinite scroll layout to accommodate mobile usability.)